 Item responds to these sub-outcomes: Children interact verbally and non-verbally with others for a range of purposes, Children begin to understand how symbols and pattern systems work, Children engage with a range of texts and get meaning from these texts.

-Target population: parents of children aged 12-47 months who are experiencing disadvantage.
+Target population: parents of children aged 12 months to 47 months who are experiencing disadvantage.
 Group size and eligibility for smalltalk follows the Supported Playgroup requirements.

-Services should consider the cost of backfill when determining the cost of accessing this resource.
+Staffing: services should consider the cost of backfill when determining the cost of accessing this resource.

 Consider how staff may be able to share the practice knowledge they obtain from this resource with others at the service.
 This will ensure that improved approaches to practice or innovative ideas can be implemented across the service as a whole.